The story of Sunflower

 In 1983 a limited company was formed, and gradually more and more titles were added to the list, all modelled on the successful ‘Landscapes’ recipe of car tours, picnic suggestions and day walks for all ages and abilities.

 Although they are chiefly thought of as walking guides, the ‘Landscapes’ series is much more than that.
 They are also touring guides with island or area maps.
 It doesn’t matter whether you tour by car, bicycle or public transport.
 The tours are arranged to take you to the best viewpoints at the right time of day (avoiding the crowds wherever possible) and to the starting points for our favourite walks and picnics.
-(The short walks to picnic spots are ideal for hot days, for those with young children, and for those who would prefer to be tackling a stiff mountain path but find that they are no longer as fleet or stout of limb.)
+(The short walks to picnic spots are ideal for hot days, for those with young children … and for those who would prefer to be tackling a stiff mountain path but find that they are no longer as fleet of foot or stout of limb.)

 While ‘Landscapes’ guides are still the main focus of Sunflower’s publishing programme, two newer series have also attracted countryside enthusiasts… and people who enjoy good cooking.
 ‘Walk & Eat’ guides, first published in 2006, describe easy-moderate walks with restaurants en route, together with their typical menus.
 There are also recipes for some of the local speciality dishes.
 Several of these books are ‘city guides’, but with a difference: they cover surrounding areas easily reached by public transport.
 Being essentially countryside guides, both ‘Landscapes’ and ‘Walk & Eat’ guides are designed to be used in tandem with a general guide.